Fast winning strategies in a generalized van der Waerden game: A Weak Lower Bound

-For this section, we use the convention that $|S|=n$, and we will list $S=\{s_1,\dots,s_n\}$ in increasing order.
+From now on, we use the convention that $S=\{s_1,\dots,s_n\}$ with its elements indexed in increasing order (in particular, $|S|=n$).
 The best hope for Maker is to win in $n$ moves.
-A necessary condition on $S$ for this to be possible is that after $n-1$ moves, there are at least two different ways to complete a copy of $S$.
+A necessary condition on $S$ for this to be guaranteed is that after $n-1$ moves, there are at least two different ways to complete a copy of $S$.
 Otherwise, Breaker would take the only move.
-This motivates the following definition. \begin{definition} \normalfont $S$ is called \textit{symmetric} if there exists $1\leq i<j\leq n$ such that $S\setminus\{s_i\}$ is a copy of $S\setminus\{s_j\}$.
-In this case we say that $S$ has symmetry type $(i,j)$. \end{definition} \begin{example}\normalfont The arithmetic sequence $\{1,2,\dots,n\}$ is symmetric of type $(1,n)$.
-The set $\{1,2,3,5\}$ is symmetric of type $(2,4)$ since $\{1,3,5\}=2\{1,2,3\}-1$. \end{example} \begin{lemma} Maker can only have a $n$-move strategy if $S$ is symmetric. \end{lemma} \begin{proof} Suppose that $S$ is not symmetric.
-We will describe a strategy for Breaker.
-Assume first that after $n-1$ moves, Maker has constructed $f(S\setminus\{s_i\})$ for some affine $f:\mathbb{Q}\to\mathbb{Q}$.
-By assumption, for any $g:\mathbb{Q}\to\mathbb{Q}$ affine and $j\neq i$, we have $f(S\setminus\{s_i\})\neq g(S\setminus\{s_j\})$.
-Thus, by playing $f(s_i)$ on move $n-1$, Breaker can prevent Maker from winning on the next move.
-If Maker hasn't created a copy of $S\setminus\{s_i\}$ for some $i\leq n$, then Breaker can play their favorite legal number. \end{proof} \begin{lemma} A symmetric set can only have symmetry type $(1,n)$, $(2,n)$ or $(1,n-1)$. \end{lemma} \begin{proof} Suppose that $S$ has symmetry $(i,j)$.
+This motivates the following definition. \begin{definition} \normalfont The set $S$ is called \textit{symmetric} if there exists $1\leq i<j\leq n$ such that $S\setminus\{s_i\}$ is a copy of $S\setminus\{s_j\}$.
+In this case we say that $S$ has the \textit{type} $(i,j)$. \end{definition} \begin{example}\normalfont The arithmetic sequence $\{1,2,\dots,n\}$ is symmetric of type $(1,n)$.
+The set $\{1,2,3,5\}$ is symmetric of type $(2,4)$ since $\{1,3,5\}=2\{1,2,3\}-1$. \end{example} \begin{lemma} Maker can only have an $n$-move strategy if $S$ is symmetric. \end{lemma} \begin{proof} By Corollary \ref{cor:leq3}, if $n\leq 3$ then Maker has an $n$-move strategy; but in this case $S$ is symmetric of every possible type.
+Now, assume that $n\geq 4$.
+Suppose Maker has an $n$-move strategy.
+Using this strategy, Maker must construct $f(S\setminus\{s_i\})$ after $n-1$ moves for some increasing affine $f:\mathbb{Q}\to\mathbb{Q}$.
+Breaker can then select $f(s_i)$ in an attempt to prevent Maker's win.
+The fact that Maker can still win means that there exists $s_j\in S$ and an increasing affine $g:\mathbb{Q}\to\mathbb{Q}$ such that $f(S\setminus \{s_i\})=g(S\setminus\{s_j\})$.
+We have $i\neq j$, for otherwise the increasing affine function $g^{-1}\circ f$ fixes $S\setminus\{s_i\}$ pointwise, which is impossible since $f\neq g$. \end{proof} \begin{lemma} A symmetric set of size $n\geq 4$ can only be of type $(1,n)$, $(2,n)$ or $(1,n-1)$. \end{lemma} \begin{proof} Suppose that $S$ is symmetric of type $(i,j)$.
 If $i>2$ (resp. $j<n-1$), then the first (resp. last) two elements of $S$ are also the first (resp. last) two elements of $S\setminus\{s_i\}$ and $S\setminus\{s_j\}$.
-This is a contradiction since an affine $f:\mathbb{Q}\to\mathbb{Q}$ does not fix two distinct points unless $f$ is the identity function.
+This is a contradiction since an affine function $f:\mathbb{Q}\to\mathbb{Q}$ does not fix two distinct points unless $f$ is the identity function.
 The only remaining case to rule out is $(i,j)=(2,n-1)$.
-However, in this case the first and last elements are the same in $S\setminus\{s_i\}$ and $S\setminus\{s_j\}$. \end{proof} We later show that an $S$ cannot have two different symmetry types at once when $n>3$ (if $n= 3,$ then every $S$ is symmetric of every type).
-First, we shall characterize these symmetric sets.
-For those $(1,n)$-symmetric sets which are not arithmetic sequences, we have the following.
-Lemma \ref{canon} justifies the description ``representative copy.'' \begin{definition}\normalfont For $k>1$, choose the set
+However, in this case the first and last elements are the same in $S\setminus\{s_i\}$ and $S\setminus\{s_j\}$. \end{proof}